kektan/ded/subpages/fmguide.md

 :exclamation: :exclamation: :exclamation: :arrow_up: :arrow_up: :arrow_up: :exclamation: :exclamation: :exclamation:

+* These online events are made for primarily Japanese people (or living in Japan), so by signing up FortuneMusic to meet your oshi, you understand the risks of not having much reliable support from customer service.
 * This guide will assume you have a _Tenso (proxy service) or a Japanese address_ you can use to have items shipped to you.
 If you don't, go [apply for one](https://www.tenso.com/en) first.
 * There are extremely rare cases (system bug or otherwise) of people encountering an ID check screen before entering the line in the FortuneMeets app.
 If that happens, please have these documentation with you:
   * Your own passport